suramya26vyas/cancer-predictor/README.md

 # cancer-predictor
-I have created a Cancer pPredictor using Tensor Flow which is trained to predict whether a tumor is malignant or not.

-If it is malignant then person has Cancer, else he does not have the disease
+This tool was created to predict malignancy of a tumor in a person.
+The tool is fed patient data, data fetching and cleaning is done to create the most optimized dataset, further dividing into 2 subsets, one used to train our ML Model and other used to test the trained model.
+Further to implement this, ANN is implemented.

+This tool has an accuracy of 977 as found using Classification metrics